Representing Domain-Mixing Optical Degradation for Real-World Computational Aberration Correction via Vector Quantization: Funding

-To solve this issue, instead of improving the optical simulation model, we look into \textit{Real-World Computational Aberration Correction} from the novel perspective of \textit{Unsupervised Domain Adaptation (UDA)}.
-Given the paired synthetic data (the source domain), a UDA task is set up, coined \textit{Domain Adaptive Computational Aberration Correction (DACAC)}, where the CAC model is adapted to the real-world images captured by manufactured lens without the ground-truth (the target domain).
-To facilitate this task, we establish a comprehensive benchmark, where a new dataset \textit{RealAb} is proposed composed of paired synthetic aberrated images \textit{Syn}, and real-world aberrated images by snapping (\textit{Real-Snap}) and domain gap simulation (\textit{Real-Sim}), providing both quantitative and qualitative evaluation protocols.
+Recent blooming development of \textit{Unsupervised Domain Adaptation (UDA)}~\cite{hsu2020progressive, hoyer2022daformer} provides a novel insight into this issue, which aims to adapt the model from a labeled source domain to an unlabeled target domain for closing the domain gap.
+In our real-world CAC, the paired synthetic aberrated images can be treated as the labeled source domain, while the real-world ones without ground truth can be considered as the unlabeled target domain.
+In this way, instead of improving the optical simulation model, we intend to develop a UDA solution to directly train the model on real-world images with the assistance of synthetic images, formalizing the task of \textit{Domain Adaptive Computational Aberration Correction (DACAC).} To facilitate this task, we establish a comprehensive benchmark, where a new dataset \textit{RealAb} is proposed composed of paired synthetic aberrated images \textit{Syn}, and real-world aberrated images by snapping (\textit{Real-Snap}) and domain gap simulation (\textit{Real-Sim}), providing both quantitative and qualitative evaluation protocols.

 Despite that advanced UDA methods are emerging in high-level perception tasks (\eg, object detection~\cite{hsu2020progressive,mattolin2023confmix,li2023domain} and semantic segmentation~\cite{hoyer2022hrda,hoyer2022daformer,jia2023dginstyle}), seldom explorations have been made in low-level vision, which is often task-specific~\cite{shao2020domain,chen2021psd}.
 The most common designs build on adversarial domain data transformation and feature alignment, but they can hardly achieve promising results in DACAC, \eg~USRDA~\cite{wang2021unsupervised} (see Figure~\ref{fig:intro} (c)), due to the difficulty of learning the multifaceted domain shift.
-In this case, a more effective framework is needed for understanding the target domain to solve the challenging task.
+In this case, a more effective framework is needed for solving the challenging DACAC task.